cloudfoundry/diego-windows-release/docs/INSTALL.md

 ```
 generate.exe -outputDir=[the directory where the script will output its files]
-             -windowsUsername=[the username of an administrator user for Containerizer to run as]
-             -windowsPassword=[the password for the same user]
              -boshUrl=[the URL for your BOSH director, with credentials]
              -machineIp=[(optional) IP address of this cell.
 Auto-discovered if ommitted]
 ```

-_**NOTE:**  windowsUsername must be a local user account that has administrative privileges.
-At this time both the username and password must contain alphanumeric characters only.

 For example:

 ```
-generate.exe -outputDir=C:\diego-install-dir -windowsUsername=Administrator -windowsPassword=MyPass123 -boshUrl=https://10.10.0.54:25555 -machineIp=192.168.50.4
+generate.exe -outputDir=C:\diego-install-dir -boshUrl=https://10.10.0.54:25555 -machineIp=192.168.50.4
 ```

 The output of `generate.exe` is a batch file called `install.bat`, which appears in the same directory.

 1. Download `DiegoWindows.msi` and `GardenWindows.msi` to the output directory
 you specified to the generate command.
 The filenames must remain unchanged, since the script assumes these will be the MSI file names.

 1. Run the `install.bat` script in the output directory.
 This will install